ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

         - Username
     - Enter Target details:
         - Only **Friendly Name** is required on target side
-        - Use **Right Sizing** from **Advanced Options** if the source has a boot volume greater than 250 GB, as VPC does not support boot volume greater than 250 GB
+        - Use **right Sizing** from **Advanced Options** if the source has a boot volume greater than 250 GB, as VPC does not support boot volume greater than 250 GB
     - Once you close this form, RMM shows a warning to enter **IBM Gen2 Options**
     - Edit host and you see **IBM Gen2 Options** as an extra tab at the top
         - The VPC name is mandatory.
 It creates VPC with given name if not present in that region.
 All other fields are optional.
 If no value is entered in optional fields, then RMM finds relevant resource.